 A legalistic church is concerned about protecting its traditions and rules rather than fulfilling the mission of preaching the gospel and making disciples.
 Institutionalism takes the place of the great commission (Matthew 28:19).
 The church forgets why it was established, believing its primary purpose is to preserve its identity and establish self-righteousness.
 Its goal is to prosper rather than to be a light to the world.

-An example of this is written in the Bible.
-After the Jews returned from their Babylonian exile, they were so afraid of losing their identity that they sought to safeguard the Sabbath by creating many rules and regulations to keep it.
+The Bible gives us an example of a legalistic System.
+After the Jews returned from their Babylonian exile, they were so afraid of losing their identity that they sought to safeguard their laws.
+One of these laws was the law of the Sabbath.
+So, they created many rules and regulations to keep it.
 Many of these rules were not founded in the Scriptures, taking principals and ideas to extremes.
-These man made rules and traditions became more important than the principles upon which they were established, which is a holy relationship with the Lord of the Sabbath (Mark 2:28).
+These man-made rules and traditions became more important than the principles upon which they were established, which is a holy relationship with the Lord of the Sabbath (Mark 2:28).

 The religious leaders esteemed their outward rules in such high regard that they charged Jesus of Sabbath-breaking when He healed a sick person on the Sabbath (Luke 13:14).
-Christ’s emphasis on the value on doing good on the Sabbath and demonstrating acts of love in regard to true Sabbath keeping brought Christ into bitter conflict with the Jewish leaders.
+Christ’s emphasis on the value of doing good on the Sabbath and demonstrating acts of love in regard to true Sabbath keeping brought Him into bitter conflict with the Jewish leaders.
 (Luke 6:8-10, Luke 13:15-16).

 In His service,